dspeyer/dspeyer.github.io/magic.md

 A scroll is a magic item that can shape raw magical energy into a specific spell.
 Each scroll has one specific spell (selection of effects and metamagics) on it.
 You can cast from a scroll without knowing the school, though your magic source must be compatible with it.
 You still pay the cost and need the relevant skills.

-Scrolls weigh 0.1lbs per rating of the spell plus the (usually neglegible) mass of the materials.
+Scrolls weigh 0.1lbs per rating of the spell plus the (usually negligible) mass of the materials.

-Crafting a scroll requires ability to cast the spell, a dc 10+rating spellcraft check and rating hours of work.
+Crafting a scroll requires ability to cast the spell, a DC 10+rating spellcraft check and rating hours of work.
 Note that the “ability to cast” may be based on having another scroll (which you are essentially copying).
 While this is a shaping of magical energy, it is more self-contained than an active spell, and does not count against the active spell limit.
-Similarly, scrolls cannot be disspelled, though destroying the physical object will also destroy the magic.
+Similarly, scrolls cannot be dispelled, though destroying the physical object will also destroy the magic.

 If the magic requires a skill check, the skill can either be included in the scroll or supplied by the user.
 If included in the scroll, the scroll also specifies all decisions made in the casting.
 For example, a scroll of Shape Metal could shape anything (up to a cubic meter) but would require a craft check, whereas a scroll of Shape Metal into a Rapier would not require a craft check, but could only produce that one design of rapier.